Skip to main content

 Your workplace may even offer a wellness program, a seemingly positive step towards health.
 Yet, you find yourself questioning if these well-intentioned initiatives could be part of the problem.
 This question is not only valid; it is profoundly important.

 The human body is a meticulously calibrated biological system, and its primary communication network, the endocrine system, operates with exquisite sensitivity.
-Hormones are the body’s chemical messengers, orchestrating everything from your energy levels and metabolic rate to your and reproductive health.
+Hormones are the body’s chemical messengers, orchestrating everything from your energy levels and metabolic rate to your stress response and reproductive health.
 When this system is disrupted, the effects ripple through your entire being, manifesting as the very symptoms you are experiencing.

 A legally compliant wellness program, designed with broad strokes for a diverse workforce, can inadvertently become a significant source of biological stress.
 These programs often prioritize metrics like weight loss or participation in high-intensity activities.